kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 CNN’s dint just help improve accuracy of ML algorithms on Computer vision tasks, but also reduced the compute and number of parameters required, making it more scalable to train models for various CV tasks.
 This is an example of how Model centric AI could reduce the effort of Data centric ML.
 </p>

+<p>To summarize if you have a lot of labelled data, compute and have short-term targets use data centric ML.
+Else use model-centric or a combination of
+both.</p>